jborgman/syllabus/README.md

 Understand how to use computers for experimental control, data acquisition, and data analysis, and understand the principles involved in each.
 Review and consolidate electronics knowledge.
 Learn the standard tool LabVIEW.

-## Course Overview

 ## Homework/Projects

 All assignments are listed within the [Course Outline](#course-outline).

+These are usually two-person partnerships.
+It should be written and submitted as a joint effort.
+The same grade goes to each.
+Text corresponding to an introduction and conclusions must be written into the VI.

 ### Workflow

-1. Fork the repository for the exercise/project (found under [github.com/uw-labview](https://github.com/uw-labview))
+1. [Fork the repository](https://help.github.com/articles/fork-a-repo) for the exercise/project (found under [github.com/uw-labview](https://github.com/uw-labview))
 1. Clone the repository to your computer
 1. Modify the files to complete your solution
-1. Make sure all of your code is committed
+1. Make sure all of your project is committed
 1. Push/sync up to GitHub
 1. [Create a pull request](https://help.github.com/articles/creating-a-pull-request) on the original repository by the due time (generally the start of the following class)
 1. You can continue to push fixes and improvements until the close date (listed in Classes) – just add a comment in the pull request to let me know it's been updated.